Eleanor Darnall Carroll

-Eleanor Darnall Carroll (1703-1796), was a wealthy heiress in colonial Maryland.
-She was the wife of Daniel Carroll, a politician and wealthy planter.
-Their son Daniel Carroll became one of the Founding Fathers of the United States; their son John Carroll became the Archbishop of Baltimore and founder of Georgetown University.
+Eleanor Darnall Carroll (1703–1796) was a prominent heiress in colonial Maryland.
+She married Daniel Carroll, a wealthy planter, and together they became the parents of two notable figures in American history: Daniel Carroll, a Founding Father of the United States, and John Carroll, the first Archbishop of Baltimore and the founder of Georgetown University.

 Early life

 Eleanor Darnall was born into a wealthy planter family in about 1703, most likely at The Woodyard, the Darnall family home in Prince George’s County, Maryland.
 She was the daughter of Anne Digges (daughter of William Digges) and Henry Darnall II.
 The latter was a planter whose father Henry Darnall had held a number of governmental offices in the colonial administration of Maryland.
 As a child she was painted by the German painter Justus Engelhardt Kühn.

 Eleanor was among the few women in colonial America to receive a formal education; she had been sent to a convent school in Flanders to finish her education.
 She inherited from her paternal grandfather, Henry Darnall, 27,000 acres in Prince George's County, where the family made their home in Upper Marlboro.